hyusterr/html.2023.final.data/README.md

 ```
 - `sno_test_set.txt`: contains the stations' `sno` that needs to predict in the test set
 - `release/$date`: directory for all training data, where the $date is in YYYYMMDD format
-    - in each directory contains `${sno}.json` files, which record the data of the staion with number`$sno` of the coresponding date in the following format:
+    - in each directory contains `${sno}.json` files, which record the data of each station with number `$sno` of the coresponding date in the following format:
     ```
     {
         timestamp: string in 24-hour format (HH:MM)